networknext/next/README.md

 # Setup for Development on Windows

-Windows is not supported for development.
+Native Windows is not supported for development.

 Setup an Ubuntu 22.04 LTS VM under WSL or a Docker Container and follow the Linux instructions.